-The City does not conduct any CDBG activities that result in program income and has not received Section 108 loan guarantee funds.
+The City does not conduct any CDBG activities that result in program income and does not receive Section 108 loan guarantee funds.
 The urgent need activities are a result of Hurricane Harvey and COVID-19 will continue to be funded through State disaster recovery and CDBG-CV funds.
 All public service allocations benefit low- to moderate-income persons.
-All CDBG non-public service and non-administration funds are expended within the Main St/Park Ave CDBG area, which houses the majority of the low- to moderate-income residents in the City.
+All non-administrative funds will be used for public services and infrastructure improvements that directly benefit low- to moderate-income residents.
+The public service activities serve only low-to moderate-income persons.
+All CDBG non-public service and non-administration funds are expended within the Main St/Park Ave CDBG area, which houses the majority of the low- to moderate-income residents in the City and all of the low- to moderate-income in the area will benefit.